Cherry MX2A Black vs Blue vs Brown vs Red – Welke MX2A Switch past bij jou?

 • Total travel: 4.0 mm

-• Character: Heavy, controlled, deep linear stroke
+• Character: heavy, controlled, deep linear keystroke

 Cherry MX2A Red

-• Type: Linear (light, smooth travel)
+• Type: Linear (light and smooth)

 • Actuation: approx. 45 cN